 In: Labour Economics 72 (2021), 102048, 16 S.

-Based on ﬁndings from high-income countries, typically economists hypothesize that having more children unambiguously decreases the time mothers spend in the labor mar- ket.
-Few studies on lower-income countries, in which low household wealth, informal child care, and informal employment opportunities prevail, ﬁnd mixed results.
-Using Mexican census data, I ﬁnd a positive effect of an instrument-induced increase in fertility on maternal employment driven by an increase in informal work.
-The presence of grandparents and low wealth appear to be important.
-Econometric approaches that allow extrapolating from this complier-speciﬁc effect indicate that the response in informal employment is non-negative for the entire sample.
+Based on findings from high-income countries, typically economists hypothesize that having more children unambiguously decreases the time mothers spend in the labor market.
+Few studies on lower-income countries, in which low household wealth, informal child care, and informal employment opportunities prevail, find mixed results.
+Using Mexican census data, I do not find evidence for negative employment effects of an instrument-induced increase in fertility.
+Mothers increasingly work in the informal sector when their family size increases.
+The presence of grandmothers and low wealth appear to be important.
+Econometric approaches that allow extrapolating from this complier-specific effect indicate that the response in informal employment is bounded to be non-negative for the entire sample.

 Keywords: Fertility, Female labor supply, Middle-income countries, Informality

 Supplementary Raw Research Data.
 This is open data under the CC BY license